Jose Altuve Preview, Player Props: Astros vs. Padres

 Jose Altuve At The Plate

-- Altuve has driven home a run in 23 games this season (32.9%), including more than one RBI in 12.9% of his games and producing three or more of his team's runs on five occasions..
+- Altuve has had at least one RBI in 32.4% of his games this year (23 of 71), with two or more RBI nine times (12.7%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.